intershop/intershop-pwa/docs/guides/getting-started.md

 Use `ng serve --open` to start up the development server and open the Progressive Web App in your browser.

 The project can alternatively be run in production mode with `npm start`.

+## Visual Studio Code Remote Development

+An alternative development setup for the PWA is provided when using Visual Studio Code Remote - Containers to work in an isolated pre-configured project development environment.

+As prerequisite [Docker](https://docs.docker.com/get-docker) has to be installed on your development machine.
+As IDE [Visual Studio Code](https://code.visualstudio.com) needs to be used with the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed.

+After cloning your local working copy (e.g. with VS Code), you will be asked if you want to reopen the folder in a container.
+By doing this, VS Code will prepare your environment for you.
+It installs Node.js LTS, Angular CLI and also performs all required setup steps to get you started in an isolated environment.

+Open a console in VS Code and run `ng serve` to start developing.

 ## Customization